Dakota Mathias: Memphis Grizzlies / Texas Legends (2021–2022)

 On December 30, 2021, Mathias signed a 10-day contract with the Memphis Grizzlies via the hardship exception.

 On January 9, 2022, Mathias was reacquired by the Texas Legends.

 On January 14, 2022, Mathias signed a 10-day contract with the Memphis Grizzlies.

 On January 24, 2022, Mathias was reacquired by the Texas Legends.
 On February 10, he was waived.

-Memphis Hustle (2022–present)
+Memphis Hustle (2022–2023)

 Mathias joined the Memphis Grizzlies for the 2022 NBA Summer League.
-On November 4, 2022, Mathias was named to the opening night roster for the Memphis Hustle.
+On November 4, 2022, Mathias was named to the opening-night roster for the Memphis Hustle.

+Lenovo Tenerife (2023)

+On April 6, 2023, Mathias signed with Lenovo Tenerife of the Liga ACB.

+ratiopharm Ulm (2023–2024)

+On August 1, 2023, Mathias signed with ratiopharm Ulm of the Basketball Bundesliga.

+Indiana Mad Ants (2024–2025)

+On August 26, 2024, Mathias signed with the Indiana Pacers, but was waived three days later.
+On October 27, he joined the Indiana Mad Ants.

+Brisbane Bullets (2025–present)

+On October 24, 2025, Mathias signed with the Brisbane Bullets of the Australian National Basketball League (NBL) for the rest of the 2025–26 season.

 National team career

-Mathias was a part of the Purdue team chosen to represent the United States in the 2017 Summer Universiade in Taipai, Taiwan.
+Mathias was a part of the Purdue team chosen to represent the United States in the 2017 Summer Universiade in Taipei, Taiwan.
 The U.S. received a silver medal after losing in the title game to Lithuania.

 In 2021, Mathias joined the national team to compete in the Americup qualifiers.

 Personal life

-Mathias married Gabby Gary, daughter of Mercer head coach Greg Gary, in August 2019.
+Mathias is the son of Dan and Tracy, and he has two brothers, Dustin and Bo.